dutch-and-bold/moneybird-sdk/README.md

 When releasing a new version we can create a release branch using nbgv.

-1. Run `nbgv prepare-release`
+* Run `nbgv prepare-release`.
-2. This has now created a new release/v1.* branch.
+* This has now created a new release/v1.* branch.

-** More information will follow.
+* Pushing this branch will trigger the package publish workflow with a stable version number (eg: 1.0.*).
+* Pushing to the master branch will trigger the package publish workflow with an new feature alpha version number (eg: 1.1.*-alpha).

+** Please note that commits are automatically tagged by the publish workflow.
+Except for non-public releases.

 **Requirements**

-* Nerdbank.GitVersioning CLI, install with dotnet `dotnet tool install -g nbgv`
+* Nerdbank.GitVersioning CLI, install with dotnet `dotnet tool install -g nbgv`.

 ### Interesting reads